The REAL Costa Rica

 Do I need an electric adapter for a hair drier?

 That depends on the voltage in your home country.
 Outlets here are 110 V, with standard US two prong plugs (or three prong if grounded).
 Your hair blower, curling iron and all other appliances will work fine.
-Those of you from Europe will need the adapters thingys, impossible to find easily in Costa Rica.
+Those of you from Europe will need the adapters thingys, hard to find easily in Costa Rica.
 Bring yours!

 TOP